 For your main dishes, choose lean protein or vegetables instead of hamburgers and hot dogs.
 Some ideas include:

-And, if a cookout just isn’t the same without a burger, try ground turkey, chicken, or lean or extra-lean beef, then get creative with these alternatives to hamburger buns.
+That said, if a cookout just isn’t the same without a burger, try ground turkey, chicken, or lean or extra-lean beef.
+Then try getting creative with these alternatives to hamburger buns.

-There are lots of ways to lighten up your sides and desserts without losing out on flavor.
+There are many ways to lighten up your sides and desserts without losing out on flavor.
 At your next cookout:

 - Serve a leafy green salad with vinaigrette dressing instead of potato or macaroni salad.